Scope of this guide

 Step 1: invitation to meeting

 The employer simply invites the employee to a meeting at a mutually convenient time and place.
 In most cases, the employer will not wish to notify the employee in advance that the purpose of the meeting is to discuss settlement.
-It may on the other hand be appropriate to refer to the underlying issue which has led the employer to make the offer and indicate that it is an informal discussion of that issue.
+Of course this prevents the employee seeking legal advice from a solicitor ahead of the meeting.
+However, employees should not feel obliged to accept anything immediately.
+It may on the other hand be appropriate to refer to the underlying issue or dispute which has led the employer to make the offer and indicate that it is an informal discussion.

 Step 2: at the meeting